PerceptronV/aventine/README.md

 flask --app flaskr run --debug
 ```

-For production,
+For production, set a private key.

 # License

-All of my code are licensed under the GNU General Public License 3.0, except for tool binaries in ([tools](aventine/tools/)).
-See the [README](aventine/tools/README.md) in that directory for attribution.
+All of my code are licensed under the GNU General Public License 3.0, except for tool binaries in ([tools](./aventine/tools/)).
+See the [README](./aventine/tools/README.md) in that directory for attribution.

 ```
 Aventine: Vector search for classical Latin texts.